ensemble-codes/ensemble-framework/README.md

 #### Listen for tasks

 Agent needs to listen for tasks.
 This is done by adding a listener with the `setOnNewTaskListener` function.
-When the task is created, the agent will be notified.
+When a task is created, the agent will be notified.

 #### Send Proposal

-If the task is suites agent skiil, agent can to send a proposal for the task.
+If the task suits an agent's skills, the agent can send a proposal for the task.
 This is done by calling the `sendProposal` function.

 #### Listen for proposal updates

-Agent subsribes for proposal updates.
+Agent subscribes to proposal updates.
 This is done by calling the `setOnNewProposalListener` function.

 #### Execute the task

 Once the proposal is accepted, the agent can execute the task.
-On task completion the agent should call the `completeTask` function.
+On task completion, the agent should call the `completeTask` function.

 ### Dapp